 Just finished a drink?
 What if, instead of ending up in the trash, the container could go towards your metro fare?
 That’s an option just introduced in Rome, where citizens can get €0.05 off the price of their next journey for every bottle they recycle.

-The scheme is being tested at three stations around the Eternal City.
-Special machines compact the bottles and add credit to a user’s metro travel application.
+The scheme was tested at three stations around the Eternal City, where special machines compact the bottles and add credit to a user’s metro travel application.
 Since July, 350,000 bottles have been recycling, allowing the initiative to be extended across other stations until July 2020.

 This summer, Rome was gripped by a waste emergency, as rubbish piled up on the streets in the scorching sun.
 A major landfill site and two of the city’s treatment plants have been closed, and its main waste contractor says there is nowhere to put half of the capital's rubbish.